tymyrddin/blue/source/docs/home/threats/mitre/README.md

 # The Attackers’ menu

 Hackers follow patterns.
-MITRE ATT&CK breaks these into tactics and techniques—like a burglar’s step-by-step guide to raiding your digital pantry.
+MITRE ATT&CK breaks these into tactics and techniques, like a burglar’s step-by-step guide to raiding your digital pantry.
 Here’s what matters most @Home in 2025:

 ## Priority #1: Initial access (How they get in)